| 17th

 1863 Battle of Honey Springs, largest battle of war in Indian Territory

-1864 CSA President Davis replaces Gen Joe Johnston with John Bell Hood
+President Davis replaces Gen Joe Johnston with John Bell Hood

 1867 1st permanent university dental school in US, Harvard